felipenoris/InterestRates.jl/README.md

 * **CubicSplineOnDiscountFactors**: provides *natural cubic spline* interpolation on discount factors.
 * **CompositeInterpolation**: provides support for different interpolation methods for: (1) extrapolation before first data point (`before_first`), (2) interpolation between the first and last point (`inner`), (3) extrapolation after last data point (`after_last`).

 For *Interpolation Methods*, the field `dtm` holds the number of days between `date` and the maturity of the observed yield, following the curve's day count convention, which must be given in advance, when creating an instance of the curve.
-The field `parameters` holds the yield values for each maturity provided in `dtm`.
+The field `zero_rates` holds the yield values for each maturity provided in `dtm`.
 All yields must be anual based, and must also be given in advance, when creating the instance of the curve.

 **Term Structure Models**